buiminhhien2k/culturalanalysis/README.md

 - **Data manipulation methods** with DataFrame in Python Pandas. (in `preprocessing.py` file)
 - **Dash** and **Plotly** Python packages to create an interactive web-based **dashboard**. (in `app.py` file)
 - **CSS** to beautify the website. (`assets` folder)
+- **Applied Machine Learning**, I used KMeans function, a **clustering algorithm** to cluster the country that based on the cultural difference.

 **What can be better:**
 - I want to develop this project as a website with heroku server.
-- I want to develop more front-end fucntions with JavaScript.
 -------------------------------------------------------
 **How to use:** *prerequisite: you got Python3 and git installed in your computer*
 - initiate a git environment and in your local machine (Laptop/PC):